Commentary by Arnaud and Naja Girard…….

 But what happened to the promise of going after the “dangerous criminal aliens” and to “working with” the good hard working ones?
 This is the answer frequently offered: ICE has inadequate enforcement resources, only about 6000 agents for the entire country.
 President Trump did put a priority on deporting criminals.
 To make it easier, he loosened the definition of criminal aliens to the extreme (one need not have been convicted or even charged with a crime, but simply “have committed acts that constitute a chargeable criminal offense.”)
 President Trump signed the order and we all sat back waiting for results as ICE went about rounding up thousands of “dangerous criminals.”

-But here’s the rub: When you only have 6000 agents it is hard to build up impressive numbers of deportations of real criminals.
+But here’s the rub: When you have only so many agents it is hard to build up impressive numbers of deportations of real criminals.
 Real criminals know how to hide, they are dangerous, often armed and they shoot back.
 So, it’s a lot easier to go after the soft targets, like docile honest people who go to work every day.
 And that’s where Mr. Dervil and his brethren come in.
 They walk right into the office, ready to be packaged for ICE’s thundering enforcement for the protection of good Americans against dangerous aliens, or so the numbers would have us believe.

 According to local immigration attorney, Wayne Dapser, as many as 1000 Haitian workers in the Keys share the same status as Jean Dervil.
 We tried to contact Dervil several times in Haiti but finally his family told us, “He cannot talk.”
 “Why can’t he talk to us?” we asked.
 “You don’t understand.
 It’s not that he doesn’t want to.
 He cannot talk … only cry.”